-French (Optional):
+MIddle School French (Optional):

 In middle school, language courses focus on four key areas: listening, speaking, writing and speaking.
 The course consists of new vocabulary themes and grammar concepts, reading and listening.
 By the end of the middle school language program students will be able to participate in basic conversations in the language of study and write simple sentences.
+This course is divided into beginners and intermediate sections.

-Physical Education (Required):
+Middle School Physical Education (Optional):

-The P.E. program in middle school is designed to promote components of physical fitness.
+The P.E.program in middle school is designed to promote components of physical fitness.
 Students will have the opportunity to participate in a variety of sports including: soccer, basketball, volleyball and hockey.
 Students will also learn sportsmanship cooperation through team building exercises.